 No matter what industry or category your B2B business operates in, this ingredient brand thinking will simply lead to better relationships with direct customers – customer intimacy is not a bad outcome by the way!

 Your B2B brand could be creating value by inputting into end user insights, lead generation and or product innovation.
 Further to this, ingredient brand thinking can help define the purpose, the competitive set and ultimately the financial engine of the company.
 Do we need more influence along the value chain?
 How is this best attained?
 Through vertical integration, new channels, new end user utility?

 Whatever the results of the ingredient branding approach, the likelihood of increased innovation, improved customer intimacy and disruptive thinking are distinct possibilities.
 Said another way, it’s pull versus push thinking.
 It’s not revolutionary, however can you answer the following questions?

-What’s your brands secret ingredient?
-And for good measure, how does it make your end user brand experience better?
+Ask yourself - What’s your brands secret sauce ingredient?
+And for good measure, how does it make your end user brand's experience better?